nitrogency/agentLess/README.md

 # Agent< IDS

 A lightweight and agentless HIDS which supports Linux (Debian/RHEL) monitoring through auditd and Windows monitoring through Sysmon.
 Logs are gathered through auditd and Sysmon rules, and then extracted to the webserver using SSH, where they can be displayed.
+On Linux endpoints, ClamAV is also used for signature-based detection.

 ## Features